-Some dentists start by grinding their teeth and then make an impression of their teeth to create a mold.
-They will then send the mold to a laboratory for the porcelain veneer to be made.
+This is done to make room for the veneers and ensure a proper fit.
+After grinding, an impression is taken of the teeth and sent to a laboratory for the porcelain veneer to be made.
 Once the veneer is ready, your dentist can place it over the prepared tooth and stick it in place.
-Your dentist will place the veneer on your tooth to examine its fit and color, repeatedly removing and trimming the veneer to achieve the proper fit, before permanently gluing it to your tooth.
+Your dentist will then place the veneer on your tooth to examine its fit and color, repeatedly removing and trimming the veneer to achieve the proper fit before permanently gluing it to your tooth.

-The color of the veneer can be adjusted to the shade of the cement to be used.
-Next, to prepare the tooth for receiving the veneer, the tooth will be cleaned, polished and etched.
-The engraving hardens the tooth to allow a strong adhesion process.
+The color of the veneer can be adjusted to match the shade of the cement used for adhesion.
+To prepare the tooth for receiving the veneer, it will be cleaned, polished, and etched.
+This etching hardens the tooth and allows for a strong adhesion process.
 A special cement is applied to the veneer and then placed on the tooth.

 Once positioned correctly, your dentist will shine a special beam of light on it to activate the chemicals in the cement, causing it to harden very quickly.
 The final steps consist of removing any excess cement, checking the bite, and making any necessary adjustments.
 Your dentist may ask you to come back for a follow-up visit in a couple of weeks to check your gums and veneer placement.
 On your first visit to the dentist for veneers, a very thin layer of enamel is removed from your teeth - less than the thickness of a nail.
 The dentist then makes impressions to create a mold so that your permanent veneer can be made.
 Porcelain veneers are attached to teeth with a dental adhesive, glue or cement.